hemidactylus/flaskbiblio/README.md

 MoreStats
 > More advanced statistics (all transactionally handled) in the logged users' homepage.
-> E.g. book breakdown per genre, or percentage and number of books that are out
+> E.g. book breakdown per genre, or percentage and number of books that are out,
+> per house and overall
+> Stats are handled in a bundle-function that computes pairs of (stat_id,delta)
+> and a uniform function that applies them.
+There's one such function for book-addreplace
+> and one for author-addreplace.
+> Statistics are rows with name, description, value, but how to group them smartly
+>   (e.g. nbooks is overall, but books-per-genre is a list of rows to be grouped, and so on)

 SimilaritySlider
 > The threshold for author/book similarity can become a slider one day.